 The ASML Foundation has committed to supporting students in the Brainport Eindhoven region for a period of three years, after which time TechMeUp plans to become self-sufficient.

 Bringing more gender equality to STEM

-The Girls Can Do IT! program, aimed at girls and young women from Chunhua and Pucheng counties in Shaanxi province, China, ensures a more gender-balanced science, technology, engineering and mathematics (STEM) education in rural China.
+The Girls Can Do IT!
+Program is run by PLAN international Nederland.
+It is aimed at girls and young women from Chunhua and Pucheng counties in Shaanxi province, China, to ensure a more gender-balanced science, technology, engineering and mathematics (STEM) education in rural China.